 We have several marketing-created email templates in SalesLoft to guide our sales nurtures with recommendations on what content to send along with it.
 (Email extensions make this super easy!)

 5. Save time with synopses

-For your longer-form content like webinars and eBooks, save your sales team some time by providing a written synopsis.
+For your longer-form content like webinars and ebooks, save your sales team some time by providing a written synopsis or summary deck.

-Given that I work for a company that creates a ton of great content, I often find it difficult to keep up with some of the longer-form pieces — hour-long webinars and 20-page eBooks just don't always fit into my schedule, as much as I’d like them to.
+Given that I work for a company that creates a ton of great content, I often find it difficult to keep up with some of the longer-form pieces—hour-long webinars and 50-page ebooks just don't always fit into my schedule, as much as I’d like them to.

 6. Run an internal content assessment